jjdii/boilerplate-express-api/README.md

 Empty node express REST API project for when you need a quick base to build on.

 ## Getting Started
 If you have rights to this repository, simply clone it to your local machine.
 Otherwise, fork the repository on Github and then clone it.
+Install npm dependencies once the project is on your machine.
 ```
 $ git clone https://github.com/jjdii/boilerplate-express-api.git
 $ cd boilerplate-express-api